 The Town of Holland currently bills on a quarterly basis.
-Please note that bills less than $50.00 annually are billed twice a year.
+Please note that bills less than $50.00 quarterly are billed twice a year.

 Real Estate and Personal Property tax bills for the fiscal year cover the period of July 1st of the previous year to June 30th of the current fiscal year.
 Payments are due by 4 p.m. in the Tax Collector's office on the due dates.
 The first and second quarter bill will issued on July 1st and due on August 1st and November 1st respectively (or the following regular business day anytime a due date falls on a weekend or holiday) The 3rd & 4th quarter bills will be issued on January 1st and due on February 1st and May 1st respectively.

 The taxrate should be set in time for the third quarterly bill to be mailed for January 1st.

 Postmarks are not considered payment in a timely fashion per Massachusetts General Law.
 Interest at an annual rate of 14% per annum is assessed on all payments received after the due dates..
 Interest on Real Estate and Personal Property taxes is charged from the due date until the tax is paid.
 A tax balance still remaining unpaid after May 1st will result in the issuance of a demand bill and an additional $20.00 fee.
 It is the responsibility of the taxpayer to ensure that tax bills arrive in the Collector's office on or before the due dates.
 The first quarterly tax bill will be issued immediatly thereafter on July 1st of the new fiscal year. (see below)